DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/3PL/DOCUMENTS/Product-master.md

 # Product master

-The following subsections will describe how to view, process and send Product data to applicable 3PL Trading partners. <br>
+The following subsections will describe how to view, process and send applicable Product data to 3PL Trading partner(s). <br>
 Viewing the [Staging table records](#view-staging-table-records) will also be discussed. <br>

 ## Prerequisites